gobackmap/concurrency/oreilly2017/ch01_introduction/README.md

 - **Herb Sutter** (2015):
 >
-> - "The free lunchi is over: A fundamental turn toward concurrency in software."
+> - "The free lunch is over: A fundamental turn toward concurrency in software."
 > - “We desperately need a higher-level programming model for concurrency than languages offer today.”
 >